Havapoo

 Ownership

 A Havapoo is a companion dog perfect for anyone.
-Even if you are a first-time owner, you will not have a hard time taking care of a Havapoo puppy.
-Plus, this pup can easily adjust into big or small homes, with or without a yard.
+Even if you are a first-time owner, you will not have difficulty caring for a Havapoo puppy.
+This pup can easily adjust into big or small homes, with or without a yard.
 It can tolerate warm and cold conditions but needs to stay indoors close to its owners.

 Prices

 For Havapoos from registered breeders, expect to pay about $1,800 to $5,000.
 But, you can get unregistered pups for a much lower price.
 Havapoo puppies without papers can range between $600 to $900.
-However, it is not wise to get a puppy without the appropriate document.
+However, getting a puppy without the appropriate document is not wise.

 Buying